 Where a spoliation application is used to restore the possession of an incorporeal right, such as the right to electrical or water supply, the applicant must show that such supply is an incident of possession of the property to which it is delivered and must not only flow from a contractual nexus.

-Written by Tayla Bruce and supervised by Simone Jansen van Rensburg
+Written by Tayla Bruce and Simone Jansen van Rensburg